ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Node requirement summary
 ========================

-You can find details about control and managed node requirements, including Python versions, for each Ansible version in the :ref:`support_life` and :ref:`target_node_python_support` sections.
+You can find details about control and managed node requirements, including Python versions, for each Ansible version in the :ref:`support_life` and :ref:`ansible_core_support_matrix` sections.

 .. _getting_ansible: